 - Gage height: 3.91 ft

 - Temperature: 35.24 ° F

 As noted above, flows on the Lehigh River below White Haven are controlled by the Francis E. Walter Dam.
 White water releases typically put the fishing off and these days are best avoided.
 If you do fish, go early before the wave of water and boaters arrives.
 If you study the USGS stream gauge data (see above) during a white water release you will be able to predicted when water levels will start to increase in the location you wish to fish.

-Below are excerpts of the U.S. Army Corps of Engineers Francis E. Water Reservoir Recreation Operations Plan for 2017.
+Below are excerpts of the U.S. Army Corps of Engineers Francis E. Water Reservoir Recreation Operations Plan.
 You can read the full plan here.